 Severe TBI is defined as loss of consciousness for six hours or longer, either immediately after the injury or following a period of clarity.
-Less than 10 percent of all TBIs are rated severe (Traumatic Brain Injury Strategies for Surviving and Thriving, DSHS).
+Less than 10% of all TBIs are rated severe.
 People who remain unconscious for a very long time may be described as in a coma or permanent vegetative state.